 Take a look at the following snapshot from my structured workout.

-You can see that the power data (yellow line) are instantaneous, while heart rate, e.g., my body’s response (red line), changes with a delay.
+You can see that the power data (yellow line) are instantaneous, while the heart rate changes with a delay, e.g., my body’s response (red line).
 The implication is that interval training based on your HR is limiting and inaccurate.

 Today’s power meters have an accuracy between ±1% and ±3% (source), which is sufficient for most riders, including pros.